Manila Bay: Effects of soil erosion

 As indicated by the exposed roots of the coconut trees, continuing soil erosion has been a major factor in the changing shoreline of Manila Bay.
 Apart from soil erosion, other environmental processes such as siltation and sea level rise have also contributed to changing the bay's coastline.
-In some parts of the bay, however, erosion are prevented by seawalls and breakers particularly in areas where land has been reclaimed.
+In some parts of the bay, however, erosion is prevented by seawalls and breakers particularly in areas where land has been reclaimed.

 Pollution

 With the presence of ports, sea-based sources of pollution around the bay are from ships and motorized boats.
 Twelve oil spills were recorded in 1995, but it was in 1999 where the highest total volume of oil spill occurred in the Manila South Harbor and Limay, Bataan.
 Increased presence of oil and grease in the waters are attributed to maritime activities at the harbors, together with the presence of oil terminals and the discharges from industries.
-These factors directly impacted the health of Manila Bay's waters.
+These factors directly impact the health of Manila Bay's waters.

 Aside from oil spills, trace metals such as copper, cadmium and zinc at the surface of the water were found at the bay coming from sea-based and land-based (e.g., domestic sewage, industrial effluents, runoff, combustion emissions, and mining operations) sources.

 In 1996, concentrations of 16 commonly used pesticides in surface sediment was found including dichloro-diphenyl-trichloroethane (DDT).
 Polycyclic aromatic hydrocarbons (PAH) found in Manila Bay sediments have been influenced by human activities.
 PAH come principally from petrogenic sources (e.g., oil discharges from ships, refineries and industries) and pyrolytic sources (from combustion sources).

 Pesticide residues from rice paddy water draining into irrigation canals, which later on empty into river systems and eventually flowing into the surrounding lakes reaches the waters of Manila Bay.
 Compounds from these pesticide residues find themselves in food items with metamidophos, endosulfan, chlorpyrifos and diazinon among the common contaminants.
-While chronic toxic effects on inhabitants of the bay are not found, impairment of marine biota were more evident.
+While chronic toxic effects on inhabitants of the bay were not found, impairments of marine biota were more evident.

 In 1997, polychlorinated biphenyl congeners, compounds common in transformers, hydraulic fluids, paint additives and pesticides were determined in sediments and oysters sampled from Manila Bay.
-The increase in the nutrient concentration and presence of nitrate, ammonia and phosphate in the bay, from the 1980s, through to the 1990s and beyond are not only attributed to agricultural runoff and river discharges but also on fertilizers from fishponds.
+The increase in the nutrient concentration and presence of nitrate, ammonia and phosphate in the bay, from the 1980s, through to the 1990s and beyond are not only attributed to agricultural runoff and river discharges but also to fertilizers from fishponds.

+On July 25, 2024, the oil tanker MT Terra Nova, carrying around 1.5 e6L of industrial fuel, capsized in Manila Bay during Typhoon Gaemi, causing an oil spill with a length of 4 km.